reactive/data-client/docs/core/concepts/normalization.md

 ## Mutations and Dynamic Data

 When an endpoint changes data, this is known as a [side effect](/rest/guides/rpc).
-Marking an endpoint with [sideEffect: true](/rest/api/Endpoint#sideeffect) tells Rest Hooks that this endpoint is not idempotent, and thus should not be allowed in hooks that may call the endpoint an arbitrary number of times like [useSuspense()](../api/useSuspense.md) or [useFetch()](../api/useFetch.md)
+Marking an endpoint with [sideEffect: true](/rest/api/Endpoint#sideeffect) tells Reactive Data Client that this endpoint is not idempotent, and thus should not be allowed in hooks that may call the endpoint an arbitrary number of times like [useSuspense()](../api/useSuspense.md) or [useFetch()](../api/useFetch.md)

-By including the changed data in the endpoint's response, Rest Hooks is able to able to update any entities it extracts by specifying the schema.
+By including the changed data in the endpoint's response, Reactive Data Client is able to able to update any entities it extracts by specifying the schema.

 <Tabs